-Methodists, whom you mentioned, claim John Wesley as their founder.
-He was an Episcopal clergyman who lived and died in the church.
-His course was not a wise one in many respects, but his honest purpose was to stir up life in the old church, which Christ had established, once for all.
-Finding that some of his followers began to prefer the noise and excitement of their meetings to the solemnity and proprieties of our services, he laid down this strict rule; "Let all our preachers go to church; let all the people go constantly; let them receive the sacrament at every opportunity; warn all against despising the prayers of the church; against calling our society a church; against calling our preachers ministers."
+"Strictly speaking, however, the church is 'the kingdom of God,' built upon the foundation of Apostles and Prophets.
+Somebody has beautifully described it, as a temple of God visible on earth, but hiding its head in heaven, and outstretched to encompass all nations, with Christ's atonement for its corner-stone, with the Bible for its foundation-walls, an Apostolic Ministry for its guarding-buttresses, Baptism its wide and open, but still only door of entrance, holiness, with charity, for its long extended aisles, faith its high-altar of true and bloodless sacrifice, and love to a redeeming Saviour the kindling fire upon it.
+The Methodists whom you mentioned, claim John Wesley as their founder.
+He was an Episcopal clergyman, who lived and died in the church: His course was not a wise one in many respects, but his honest purpose was to stir up life in the old church, which Christ had established, once for all.
+Finding that some of his followers began to prefer the noise and excitement of their meetings to the solemnity and proprieties of our services, he laid down this strict rule, "Let all our preachers go to church; let all the people go constantly; let them receive the sacrament at every opportunity; warn all against despising the prayers of the church; against calling our preachers ministers."
 "Whenever there is any church service, I do not approve of any appointment the same hour."